libmapper/libmapper-max/doc/tutorial_maxmsp_multiobj.md

 the data, it must provide it to _libmapper_ so that it will be sent to other devices if that signal is mapped.

-This is accomplished by passing ints or floats to the `[map.out]` object.
+This is accomplished by passing ints or floats to the `[mpr.out]` object.
 In the case of vector signals, a list with the same number of elements should be used.